danyellambert/quantik-projet-s7/README.md

 # Quantik AI Suite — Alpha–Beta, MCTS, Genetic & Hybrids

 > **One-stop repository** for experimenting with multiple agents for the game **Quantik**: classic **Alpha–Beta** engines (baseline / + / ++), **MCTS** variants (baseline / + / ++), **Genetic Algorithm (GA)** learners (baseline / + / ++), and **hybrid models** (AB+MCTS, GA evaluated by AB).
 Comes with a **reproducible tournament runner**, rich **diagnostics**, **ratings** (Elo & Glicko‑1), and an optional **GUI** for interactive play and quick smoke‑tests.
->
-> This README was refreshed to match the **final state of the codebase**, including the concrete MCTS implementations, the `core/` rules & types, the AI discovery/probe contract, and the runner’s output schemas.
-Nothing from the original README was removed; new details were **added** and clarified.

 ---